 Science Olympiad is an academic competition for students in grades K-12.
 NOAA has teamed up with Science Olympiad to provide in-depth and up-to-date resources for several events.
 NOAA employees also assist in supervising events at competitions and offering workshops for coaches.

 There are 34 Sea Grant programs located throughout the nation that offer programs for educators and students.
 Use the network site to locate your nearest sea grant program and visit their individual education websites to find opportunities near you.

 SeaHarmony is the online collaboration network connecting ocean educators and organizations who want to bring science to their students and communities with ocean scientists interested in outreach.
 SeaHarmony welcomes all ocean educators, scientists, resource managers, traditional practitioners, and ocean related organizations and community groups.
 Click, Connect, Collaborate!

 The Global Learning and Observations to Benefit the Environment (GLOBE) program is a worldwide hands-on, primary and secondary school-based science and education program.
 To receive training on implementing GLOBE protocols in your classroom, GLOBE offers in-person workshops or online E-Teacher certification.

-The USA Science and Engineering Festival consists of one large event in Washington, DC and several smaller events throughout the country.
-The festival has exhibitors, hands-on activities, performers, and speakers to inspire the next generation of scientists and engineers.
+The USA Science and Engineering Festival consists of one large event in Washington, D.C., and several smaller events throughout the country.
+NOAA has a booth at the main festival, which is held every two years in the spring.
+The festival hosts hundreds of exhibitors, hands-on activities, performers, and speakers to inspire the next generation of scientists and engineers.